sierralogic/templar/README.md

 # templar

-Templar is a dependency injection libary that uses templates (groups of function names and descriptions) to dynamically resolve/load functions.
+Templar is a dependency inversion library that uses templates (groups of function names and descriptions) to dynamically resolve/load functions.

 ## Example